 But it’s a high-quality product and there deserves a mention on our list.

 But how they interact with receptor systems inside your body is slightly different.

-CBN has a stronger affinity to bind both to the cannabinoid receptors inside your body than CBD, more so to cannabinoid receptor 2, however.
+CBN has a stronger affinity than CBD to bind to both cannabinoid receptors inside your body.
+But it has an especially strong interaction with cannabinoid receptor 2 (1).

 Cannabinoids can have widely differing effects on different individuals.

 In our experience, CBN indeed is more sedative than CBD.
 But taking too much of it leads to grogginess.

 The use cases of CBN and CBD overlap mostly.

 As explained, CBN could be more useful for sleep than CBD because of its more potent sedative effects.